KLK14/kkuban-website/src/res/markdown-pages/projects/project1.md

-I'm currently designing and implementing responsive webapps to customize Microsoft Teams, Sharepoint and Dynamics solutions at [PROFI Engineering Systems AG](https://www.profi-ag.de/)
+I'm currently designing and implementing responsive web apps to customize Microsoft Teams, Sharepoint and Dynamics solutions at [PROFI Engineering Systems AG](https://www.profi-ag.de/).
+For this I use ReactJs, cloud functions and a mssql database.